Beginners guide to home education resources

 - Mar 13

 My two eldest children were ok in mainstream, but when my youngest tried school, he struggled to cope.
-He had an EHCP, to help with his Autism, but a formal school environment just wasn't right for him and he stopped thriving.
+He is autistic, and had an EHCP, but we found that a formal school environment wasn't right and he stopped thriving.

-We knew it would be challenging but made the decision to home educate, as not only would it be the perfect fit for his style of learning, but having him happy and regulated would benefit the whole family.
+We knew it would be challenging but made the decision to home educate, as not only would it be the perfect fit for his unique and hands-on style of learning, but having him happy and regulated would benefit the whole family.

-We spent a couple of months deschooling him, letting him process what had happened, and giving him time to re-discover the joy of learning.
+We spent a couple of months deschooling him, letting him process what had happened, having no expectations and giving him time to re-discover the joy of learning.

-Once he was ready to learn again, we started looking for home education resources that could support his learning without breaking the bank.
+Once he showed signs that he was ready to learn again, we started looking for home education resources that could support his learning.
+We spent a while looking at what was available, seeing what my son enjoyed, and gaining advice from experienced home educators.

 Digital Resources